-- EH1.1 The Parish does not have any designated settlement boundaries.
-The village envelope sets the distinction between the built form of the Parish and the surrounding countryside and will protect the countryside from unnecessary development. - EH1.2 The village envelope will be extended as shown on Map E to accommodate the parish housing allocation. - EH1.3 The community wish to retain the visual separation and important views between different settlements within and adjacent to the Parish and to and from the South Downs National Park.
+EH1.1 The Parish does not have any designated settlement boundaries.
+The village envelope sets the distinction between the built form of the Parish and the surrounding countryside and will protect the countryside from unnecessary development.

+EH1.2 The community wish to retain the visual separation and important views between different settlements within and adjacent to the Parish and to and from the South Downs National Park.